-Products or Accessories that are Repaired or Replaced.
+Products or The balance of the Accessories that are Repaired or Replaced.
+The balance of the original warranty or for ninety (90) days

-The balance of the original warranty or for ninety (90) days from the date returned to the consumer. whichever is longer.
+The balance of the original warranty or for ninety (90) days from the date returned to the consumer, whichever is longer.

 Software as defined above.
-Applies only to physical defects in the media that embodies the copy of the software (e.a.
-CD-ROM, or floppy disk).
+Applies only to physical defects in the media that embodies the copy of the software (e.g. CD-ROM, or floppy disk).